GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/How to and how not to use the DERI.md

 ### Further investigation
 By outlining the overall risk of digital exclusion in each LSOA/Data Zone, the DERI tool indicates which areas may have higher numbers of people at risk of digital exclusion or may require digital inclusion support.
 This information can be used as a starting point for policymakers to carry out further investigation, using more detailed local information and evidence, to explore where there is the greatest need for digital inclusion support.

+Users can also change the weightings of indicator scores or component scores to investigate further the impact of these elements of the calculation.
+For example, you my wish to understand digital exclusion risk in the context of deprivation, and so adding a higher weighting to deprivation indicators would be of use.

 ### Prioritisation
 One way to consider the DERI is as part of an overall risk matrix around digital inclusion to support the prioritisation of investigation and investment.
 Considering the DERI as an indicator of ‘likelihood’ – people are more likely to be digitally excluded in areas where the DERI score is high.
 However, adding in another dataset focused on where priority groups are more likely to live would provide the ‘impact’.
 As an example, anywhere with a high DERI score (likelihood) and a high proportion of disabled people (as a priority group, the ‘impact’) should be a key area of focus.